dmedhora/Kubernetes-on-Vagrant-with-containerd/README.md

 **Why?** See: See: https://github.com/hashicorp/vagrant/issues/10369

-The default number of kubernetes NODES to provision will be (aside from the master node) = 1 (one)
+The default number of kubernetes nodes to provision will be (aside from the master node) = 1 (one)

 If you have just 1 worker node to provision, then you don't need to specify the NODES variable below.

 But For more nodes there are 2 options:

-(1) The environment variable NODES must be set if you want more than 1 node You can export it in .bashrc once only before running this script ( Simplest approach )
+(1) The environment variable nodes must be set if you want more than 1 node You can export it in .bashrc once only before running this script ( Simplest approach )

-For example if you want 2 workers aside from the master, **Usage**
+For example if you want 2 workers aside from the master,

+**Usage**

 \# **export NODES=2**